 The creator of the process populates the contents of a namespace based on the set of required capabilities.
 A process cannot add objects to its own namespace, as this would essentially amount to that process self-granting the capabilities to access those objects.

-In this exercise, you'll explore the contents of a component's namespace in more detail using the shell.
+In this exercise, you'll explore the contents of a component's namespace.

 Start the emulator